 As reported previously by DHS and the Co-Neutrals, DHS confronted significant challenges in establishing and contracting enough training capacity to provide EFC parents with timely therapeutic foster care training with the Pressley Ridge modules.
-This is the first full report period during which DHS has had trainers dedicated to delivering Pressley Ridge to EFC families.
-In May 2022, the National Resource Center for Youth Services (NRCYS) began, through a contract with DHS, training EFC resource parents in Pressley Ridge.
-Also, through this contract, NRCYS streamlined and now manages an online enrollment process, maintains the training schedule, documents and tracks training completion, and issues the training certificates.
-DHS reported that during this report period, NRCYS delivered 24 virtual trainings and made available four in-person trainings.
-After the end of the period, NRCYS added additional Sunday trainings in response to increasing numbers of family members enrolling for that day's trainings.
+This is the first full state fiscal year during which DHS has had trainers dedicated to delivering Pressley Ridge to EFC families.
+In May 2022, the University of Oklahoma National Resource Center for Youth Services (NRCYS) began, through a contract with DHS, training EFC resource parents in Pressley Ridge.
+Through this contract, NRCYS streamlined and now manages an online enrollment process, maintains the training schedule, documents and tracks training completion, and issues the training certificates.
+DHS reported that during this six-month period (January to June 2023), NRCYS delivered 31 virtual trainings with 334 participants enrolled.
+DHS reported that NRCYS added additional Sunday trainings in response to increasing numbers of family members enrolling for that day's trainings.